Antisymmetry-breaking-coupling-enhanced sensing of quantum reservoirs

 \subsection{Estimating the $s$-wave scattering length $a_{B}$ of the BEC}

-In this subsection, we will illustrate the benefits of the generalized dephasing model in quantum sensing of quantum reservoirs.
-As an example, the impurity qubit is employed to estimate the $s$-wave scattering length $a_{B}$ of the BEC, which is an important parameter in ultracold gases~\cite{Bloch2008}.
+In this subsection, we will demonstrate the advantages of the generalized dephasing model in quantum sensing of quantum reservoirs.
+To illustrate, we employ the impurity qubit to estimate the $s$-wave scattering length $a_{B}$ of the BEC, a crucial parameter in ultracold gases~\cite{Bloch2008}.
 The initial state of the impurity qubit and BEC is prepared to be the state in Eq.~(\ref{totstate}).
 Under the control of the Hamiltonian ~(\ref{Htot}), the evolution state of the impurity qubit must be the state in Eq.~(\ref{state}).
 Substituting $g_{\mathbf{k}}$ in Eq.~(\ref{gx}a) and $\xi_{\mathbf{k}}$ in Eq.~(\ref{gx}b) into the decay factor in Eq.~(\ref{gam}) and the phase factor in Eq.~(\ref{phs}), then using the continuum limit $\sum_{{\bf k}}\rightarrow\frac{\mathcal{V}}{(2\pi)^{3}}\int_{0}^{2\pi}\texttt{d}\varphi\int_{0}^{\pi}\sin\theta\texttt{d}\theta\int_{0}^{\infty}k^{2}\texttt{d}k$, we obtain the decay factor

 and the phase factor

 where we consider zero temperature reservoir and the parameter $P=2n(g_{1}-g_{0})^{2}/\pi^{2}$.